 The evening after their surgeries, the Episcopal priest stopped in to visit his wife.
 He came from the church so he was still wearing his clerical collar.
 They talked for a long time - had a pleasant conversation.

-Finally, the priest wrapped his arms around his wife, and said good-bye with a passionate hug and kiss.
+Finally, the priest wrapped his arms around his wife and said goodbye with a passionate hug and kiss.

-The other woman had just woken up from her anesthesia.
-She saw this... and said to her roommate.

-"Wow, I've been a member of my church for fifty years, and I've never gotten that kind of treatment."

-There were also a few women - some widows - in Timothy's church who felt they had been slighted.
+The other woman had just wakened from her anesthesia.
+She saw this and said to her roommate, "Wow, I've been a member of my church for fifty years, and I've never gotten that kind of treatment..."
+And apparently, there were also a few women - widows - in Timothy's church who felt they had been slighted.

-In Bible times men made up 99.9% of the workforce.
-There were few opportunities for a widow to gain employment and support her family.
+In Bible times, men made up 99.9% of the workforce.
+Few opportunities existed for a widow to gain employment and support her family.
 Thus, when a family lost its breadwinner the church had to step in.

-Today, the church is called on to step in charitably - not only for widows - but in many different situations.
+Today, the church is called on to charitably step in - not only for widows - but in many different situations.